rebahama/social-reviewer-frontend/README.md

 * As a user I would like to be able to search after a profile based on a name or username profile.

-* As a user I would like to be able to choose a category for my reviews so that I can on the review what category the reviews belong to.
+* As a user I would like to be able to choose a category for my reviews so that I can see on the review what category the reviews belong to.

-* As a user I would like to be able to edit/delete a review so that I can have the freedom to edit/delete the review
+* As a user I would like to be able to edit/delete a review so that I can have the freedom to edit/delete the review.

-* As a user I would like to be able to log out from the account whenever I want to
+* As a user I would like to be able to log out from the account whenever I want to.

 * As a user I would like to know if I am logged in so I don't have to log in every time.